Great fire of London

 - 13,000 houses

-- 44 company halls
+- 44 company halls (where merchants met and worked)

-- The Guild Hall Royal Exchange
+- The Royal Exchange (London's main trading building)

 How did they go about rebuilding London after the fire?